sliao-mi-luku/ML-SageMaker-StudyNotes/CreateXGBoostModel-studyNotes.md

 # XGBoost (Amazon SageMaker) Study Notes

-#### How to use XGBoost on Amazon SageMaker in my ML project?
+#### How to create an XGBoost model on Amazon SageMaker?

-## (Updates - 08/29/2020) This document is still being developed - as I'm still learning this tool now!
+## (Updates - 08/30/2020) This document is still being developed - as I'm still learning this tool now!

 ## About this file